-Clinical trials are research studies in which people help doctors find ways to improve health and cancer care.
-Each study tries to answer scientific questions and to find better ways to prevent, diagnose, or treat cancer.
+Clinical trials are research studies in which doctors, patients and scientists are trying to find ways to improve cancer care.
+Each study is aimed to answer scientific questions and to find better ways to prevent, diagnose, or treat cancer.

 Why are there clinical trials?

 A clinical trial is one of the final stages of a long and careful cancer research process.
 Studies are done with cancer patients to find out whether promising approaches to cancer prevention, diagnosis, and treatment are safe and effective.

 What are the different types of clinical trials?

 • Treatment trials

 These trials are designed to test new treatments such as new cancer drugs, new approaches to surgery or radiation therapy, new combinations of treatments, or new methods (e.g. gene therapy).
 See Taking Part in Clinical Trials: What Cancer Patients Need to Know.